 The amount you can borrow on a mortgage depends upon your annual income, your debt levels and credit rating, and fixed outgoings like child-care.
 However, different banks can agree to lend you different amounts.

 The best way to work out exactly how much you can borrow is to discuss your finances with a mortgage broker and ask them to give you an estimate of how much they can lend you.
 You can also use a mortgage calculator to get a rough understanding of how much you can borrow, although it doesn’t take into account your specific household expenditure items.

-The length of the mortgage is called a term, and the most common mortgage term is 25 years.
+The length of the mortgage is called a the mortgage term, and the most common mortgage term is 25 years.
 However, mortgages can last for more or less than this.
 A mortgage of less than 20 years is a short term mortgage and a mortgage of 30 years or more is a long term mortgage.

 The mortgage term that you choose will affect your monthly repayments: a shorter term means higher payments, because you have less time to repay the loan.
-However, if you can afford the higher repayments, a shorter-term mortgage will be cheaper because you’ll pay less interest.
+However, if you can afford the higher repayments, a shorter-term mortgage will be cheaper overall because you’ll pay less in interest.

 Putting down a deposit

 When you buy your first home, you need to pay for part of the property upfront, which is called putting down a deposit.
 Most people will put down at least 10%, but some mortgages will require you to pay much more.
 It’s also possible to get a mortgage with just 5% of the property’s value as a deposit, but these mortgages are harder to secure.

-The average deposit for a first-time-buyer put down a 23% deposit of £59,000, according to Halifax.
+The average first-time-buyer put down a 23% deposit of £59,000, according to Halifax, March 2021 data.
 It can seem an impossible target, but with a little help, saving for a deposit is possible – as long as you are wise about where you put your money while you save.